braintelligencePL/mac-setup/README.md

 # 💻 Mac -> Macbook -> Mackintosh -> { setup }

-(Most configurations works also with Linux e.g. Ubuntu)
+(I use that configuration on Ubuntu so most of that works also with Linux)

 <BR>